University High School (Orlando, Florida): Dance

 University has a new dance program that began the 2018–2019 school year.
 This program is now part of the Performing Fine Arts Magnet.
 Although being relatively new, the program has managed to perform multiple shows.
 This school year (2020–21) the University Dance Program put on in the Winter season, "On The Front Line", and in the Spring season, "Follow Our Lead".

 Although this program is new, there have been other dance programs at UHS in the past.

 Sabor Latino was a student-directed Latin dance team that participated in the Orlando Latin Dance Expo.
 Sabor Latino was directed by Giovanni Nieves along with several team captains (Valerie Kerr 08–09, Julissa Henry 09–10, Frankie Agosto 10–11, Juan Medina ‘11, Kenneth Shuga ‘11).
 SL performed at every Hispanic Heritage Month at the school bell tower, and also participated in many charity events.
 Sabor Latino lasted through graduating classes of 2007–2011.

 Chorus

 The University Chorus program, similar to both the band and theatre programs, has received recognition on the regional and state level.
-The program is apart of the Performing Fine Arts Magnet.
+The program is a part of the Performing Fine Arts Magnet.
 Additionally, the chorus department and its teachers have been awarded frequently for their overall repute and esteem.
 It has also given many notable performances, with performances at Disney’s “Grand Floridian”, “Boardwalk”, and on the national level, traveled to Kansas City, MO for ACDA (American Choral Directors Association).

 The program also hosts a wide selection of different courses, with classes based on individual technique to classes for full choir singing.
 While limited for the 2020-21 school year, the program has put out multiple concerts, and still maintained its status of excellence, with students being placed into chorus’ on the county level.